- Our School

 North Elementary offers a special program called Reach for Reading that is designed to assist students who need a little extra help in reading.
 Students in grades 1 and 2 practice reading and writing skills.
 The emphasis for 3rd, 4th, and 5th grade students is not only on reading and writing skills, but, also geography, comprehension, and poetry.
 Trained tutors work individually with students for 30 minutes daily during a 10 week session.
 North is always looking for community and/or parent volunteers to help.
 Please contact Mrs. Christy Simmons at North for more information or to volunteer your time.

 Many special education programs exist to help students.
-They include speech, occupational therapy, physical therapy, vision and hearing programs, learning disabled programs and mentally handicapped programs.
+They include speech, occupational therapy, physical therapy, vision and hearing programs, and learning disabled programs.

 Students Organized to Develop Attitudes (S.O.D.A.) is a program for 4th grade students taught by juniors and seniors from Colonial Heights High School.
 These classes meet once every two weeks.